radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/my-story.md

 * My first job: Whitehead Institute / MIT Institute for Genome Analysis
   * I got a job at the Whitehead Institute (now called the Broad Institute) on the public half of the "Human Genome Project"
   * This was back in 2001, during the public-private race to sequence the human genome for the first time.
-  * I was in the public-part of the "genome race" - it was an interesting time
+  * I was in the public consortium during the "genome race" - it was an interesting time
-  * I am one of the thousands of co-authors of the initial paper sequencing the human genome in Nature.
+  * I am one of the thousands(!) of co-authors of the initial paper sequencing the human genome in Nature.
   * I realized at a place like MIT that there was a glass ceiling only having a bachelors degree.
   * I also realized that I enjoyed pure computer science more than the (computational) biology.
   * So I decided to go to back graduate school, to get an advanced degree in computer science.